Hamburg: How are Afghan immigrants looking at NATO troop withdrawal? | DW | 29.06.2021

 An Afghan businessman, who did not want to be named due to his frequent visits to Afghanistan, told DW that it is now getting increasingly difficult to do carry out business deals with his partners in his home country.

 "People steal your money in broad daylight even in big cities like Kabul and Herat.
-Bombs blast are frequent and taking place everywhere," he said.
+Bomb blasts are frequent and taking place everywhere," he said.

 The situation will get worse if the Taliban continue to gain strength, he said.